loveencounterflow/icql-dba/README.md

   DB objects (table, view and index definitions as well as data) from that ad-hoc schema into a RAM-based schema using the name supplied in the `open()` call.
   * **Note**—SQLite 'temporary schemas' are *mostly* based in RAM but may use disk space in case available memory becomes insufficient.
-Schemas *without* disk-based backup also exists; ICQL DBA users can elect to use either model (with the `disk: true|false` configuration) although IMO there's little reason to not use optional HD support.
+Schemas *without* disk-based backup also exists; ICQL-DBA users can elect to use either model (with the `disk: true|false` configuration) although IMO there's little reason to not use optional HD support.
   * **Note**—Confusingly, to get a RAM-based DB with the original SQLite/B3 API, you either use the empty string `''` to get disk support (in ase of RAM shortage) or the pseudo-path `':memory:'` to get one without disk support.
-In ICQL DBA, you use the boolean settings `ram` and `disk` instead which is much clearer.
+In ICQL-DBA, you use the boolean settings `ram` and `disk` instead which is much clearer.
 This frees the `path` argument from doing double duty, so one can use it to specify a default file path to be used implicitly for the `save()` command.